sokolj1/minimal-mistakes/about.md

 ## Contact Me
-Feel free to contact me using the links to the left.
+Feel free to contact me using the links on the homepage.

 Thank you for reading!